Los Angeles Burglary Attorneys

 - Felony offense

-Burglary charges can apply to any residential or commercial building, or even a room within a building.
+Burglary charges can apply to any residential or commercial building or even a room within a building.
 From houses and apartments, to shops and warehouses – entering any of these properties can lead to a burglary charge.

-What Prosecutors Need to Prove in Burglary
+What Prosecutors Need to Prove in a Burglary Case

 Prosecutors may charge accused individuals with burglary even if there is no evidence of forced entry.